 Fundamentals of Personal Financial Planning

 A professional course with emphasis on the personal financial planning process and the roles of health, property and liability insurance in financial planning.
+May be offered in an online format.
 Prerequisites: ACC 201 or ACC 250.

 Principles of Investments